pthiem-stripe/bookstore-demo/README.md

 ## Solution Details

 ### Tech Stack
-The demo is developed as a react-based **Next.js** app using **Tailwind CSS** and is hosted on **Netlify**.
+The demo is developed as a React-based **Next.js** app using **Tailwind CSS** and is hosted on **Netlify**.

-**Next.js** is a lightweight, react-based, hybrid SSG/SSR framework with (among other things) built-in routing, image optimization, internationalization, and a zero-config approach.
+**Next.js** is a lightweight, React-based, hybrid SSG/SSR framework with (among other things) built-in routing, image optimization, internationalization, and a zero-config approach.
 This allows to spin up a working app with out-of-the-box routing without requiring any boilerplate code.

 **Tailwind CSS** is a utility-first, configurable CSS framework.
 It provides CSS helper classes to describe how items should be styled, rather than providing pre-defined components like frameworks such as Bootstrap.

 **Netlify** provides web-hosting and automation services primarily for JAMstack websites with native support for Next.js and built-in integration with GitHub.
 Their service offering allows to have a GitHub-hosted Next.js app up and running without any configuration changes in less than 5 minutes.
-Another feature worth mentioning is Netlify Functions, which allows to setup serverless functions that can be deployed together with the frontend, therefore significantly reducing the effort/overhead in cases where small-scale backend functionality is required.
+Another feature worth mentioning is Netlify Functions, which allows to set up serverless functions that can be deployed together with the frontend, therefore significantly reducing the effort/overhead in cases where small-scale backend functionality is required.

 ### Payment Element